 The route is mostly flat or slightly hilly.
 The southern section is tarmacked to the north of Lavant.
 Lavant to West Dean is compacted stone.

 At West Dean, there are steps with a cycle ramp which is suitable for most wheelchairs and pushchairs.

-Landscape, views, sculptures, archaeology, West Dean Gardens, Weald and Downland Open Air Museum
+Landscapes, views, sculptures and archaeology, including West Dean Gardens, Weald and Downland Open Air Museum and Fishbourne Roman palace.

 The name Centurion Way is based on the fact that the path crosses the course of a Roman road.
 Eye catching sculptures relating to aspects of local history have been provided along the route.